 This album is an entertaining throwback to the memorable horror scores from the 80s where the inventive use of musical motifs and melodies, catchy ostinato ideas and interesting textural moments come together to create a rewarding listening experience away from the film itself.
 Yes, And The Devil Makes Three does seem to rely a lot on other scores from that era but they are influences that worked then and they work for me now.
 And The Devil Makes Three appears to be the film-makers’ first main feature (including the music) and it bodes well for future projects if they can channel their love of quality horror score of the past into creating original music for their films.
 And as their confidence grows, I am sure they will become less reliant on borrowing from the likes of John Carpenter and focus on creating more of their own sound.

-And The Devil Makes Three is available to listen in full HERE.
-It is available to purchase at a variety of online stores as a digital download or to download free of charge at their Bandcamp page but I would invite people to make a small donation if downloading from Bandcamp.
+And The Devil Makes Three is available to purchase at a variety of online stores as a digital download or to download free of charge at their Bandcamp page but I would invite people to make a small donation if downloading from Bandcamp.

 - Main Titles (2:16)